 Section 1-75(c)(1)(G)(v)(2) requires that "[p]arties shall cash settle every month, summing up all settlements (both positive and negative, if applicable) for the prior month."
-This raises the question of what individual settlements within a month would constitute the "settlement \underline{s} ... for the prior month."
-Draft proposals for the Subsequent Forward Procurement using this Indexed REC structure call for hourly settlements summed up to the monthly level for monthly settlement purposes; for purposes of this draft Plan, the Agency seeks feedback on whether this constitutes the optimal approach.
+This raises the question of what individual settlements within a month would constitute the "settlements... for the prior month."
+Draft proposals for the Subsequent Forward Procurement using this Indexed REC structure call for hourly settlements summed up to the monthly level for monthly settlement purposes; for purposes of this draft Plan, the Agency seeks feedback on whether this constitutes the optimal approach Based on comments the IPA has received on the REC settlement process, the Plan proposes an hourly settlement structure for each monthly settlement period.

-The example below illustrates a monthly settlement for 2 scenarios --- one in which money is owed to the seller and the other in which money is owed to the Indexed REC Counterparty.
+The example below illustrates a monthly settlement for 2 scenarios--one in which money is owed to the seller, and the other in which money is owed to the Indexed REC Counterparty.